Security Compliance Team

 - Mitigations - What is required to overcome challenges or blockers identified?
 Should this be escalated to other team members, teams, executives, or domain experts?

 - Update Workflow and Health label - After each status update, the workflow label and health status should be updated.
-See Labels.
+See the SecComp Team Issue Tracker Readme for details on label structure.

 - Top-Level Epic Status Update automation periodically synthesizes updates from the DRI’s status update reply comment to automatically populate their epic with the status and the top-level team epic.